 The Company started a field prospecting program at the end of May 2019.
-The goal of this program is to locate any surface expression of sulphide mineralization spatially linked to the electromagnetic ("EM") and magnetic ("Mag") conductors identified during last winter's VTEM Airborne Survey.
-The whole district is covered by a shallow soil and there are relatively very few outcrops making successful prospecting more challenging.
-The Company is using several Beep Mat instruments which detect both Mag and EM conductors down 2 metres below surface.
-These instruments have allowed to accurately locate 95% more targets compared to relying on sight alone.
-The prospecting crews are also equipped with a backpack diamond drill and rock saw, both of which have allowed the collection of numerous mineralized samples on surface and down to 4 metres below surface.
-Samples collected are sent to a laboratory in Saskatoon for assay.
+The goal of this program was to locate any surface expression of sulphide mineralization spatially linked to the electromagnetic ("EM") conductors and magnetic ("Mag") high responses identified during the 2019 winter VTEM Airborne Survey.
+The whole district is covered by a moderate to shallow soil cover, but there are relatively few outcrops creating a challenge to prospecting.